ReentryGame/DefaultMissions/README.md

 # DefaultMissions
 This repo contains the default missions used by Reentry.
 This includes all the free play missions, the academy lessons, and the historic missions.

+# Unused Missions
+The following missions are not used and does not need translation.
+They are there for some who are using a really old build but has been deprecated.

+Mercury:
+- campaign0.json
+- campaign1.json
+- historicMA6.json
+- historicMR3.json
+- historicMR4.json

 # Languages
 Each mission can be translated into any language using a language code as part of their file name.